Ahmed-Ebrahim17/appointment_app/README.md

     ```

 4.  **Run the code generator:**
-    This project uses code generation.
+    This project uses code generation for models, networking, and state management.
 Run the following command to generate the necessary files:
     ```sh
     flutter pub run build_runner build --delete-conflicting-outputs
     ```

 5.  **Run the application:**
+    The project is set up with flavors for development and production.

+    -   To run the development version:
         ```sh
+        flutter run --flavor development --target lib/main_development.dart
+        ```
+    -   To run the production version:
+        ```sh
-    flutter run
+        flutter run --flavor production --target lib/main_production.dart